Bill Orwig: Football and basketball coach at Benton Harbor, Toledo and Michigan

 In May 1931, Orwig succeeded Wally Weber as head football coach at Benton Harbor High School in Benton Harbor, Michigan.
 In five years at Benton Harbor, the football team won 75% of its games, including a 4–0–1 record against rival St. Joseph High School.
 Orwig also coached the basketball and tennis teams, and in 1934, he led the first Benton Harbor basketball team ever to win a regional championship.
 He also coached Earl Brown at Benton Harbor, who went on to be an All-American at Notre Dame.
 In 1936, he moved back to his hometown, Toledo, to be the basketball and football coach at Libbey High School.
 At Libbey, Orwig's teams won three state football championships and six city basketball crowns.
 He worked with the U.S. State Department during World War II, helping to set up an athletic program for the occupation forces in Germany.
 Orwig was hired in 1946 as the athletic director at the University of Toledo, where he helped reinstate the athletic programs after the end of World War II.
 He was also the Toledo Rockets football coach, leading the team to a 15–4–2 record and an Ohio Conference title.
 In one season as Toledo's basketball coach, he led the team to a 19–6 record.
 He returned to Michigan in 1948 as an assistant football coach under Bennie Oosterbaan, and was one of the coaches on Michigan's undefeated 1948 national championship team, and its 1950 Rose Bowl championship team.
-He remained as an assistant football coach at Michigan from 1948–1953.
+He remained as an assistant football coach at Michigan from 1948 to 1953.
 As the ends coach at Michigan, Orwig helped develop Dick Rifenberg, Lowell Perry, Harry Allis, and Ozzie Clark.